 Sakura Taisen GB Soundtrack, Kohei Tanaka, 2000

-While seeing Sega franchises appear on Nintendo consoles has become common, back in 2000 – when Sega still had a stake in the console wars – the situation was very different.
-It was all the more surprising then that Sega decided to port one of its franchises – Sakura Taisen – to the Game Boy Colour (it’s worthwhile mentioning that less than one year earlier, the Neo Geo Pocket Colour had received a Sonic the Hedgehog port).
-Maybe not surprisingly, Sakura Taisen GB’s developers didn’t attempt to replicate the scale of previous franchise titles on the small handheld console.
-Instead, the game proceeds more along the lines of a dating-sim, with players controlling a character who spends a month training and living with the Hanagumi group of theatre actors/defenders of the planet.
+While the sight of Sega franchises appearing on Nintendo consoles has since become commonplace, the situation looked very different in 2000, when Sega still had a stake in the console wars.
+All the more surprising, then, was Sega’s decision to bring one of its series, Sakura Taisen, to the Game Boy Colour.
+It is worth noting that less than a year earlier, the Neo Geo Pocket Colour had received a Sonic the Hedgehog port.
+Perhaps unsurprisingly, the developers of Sakura Taisen GB did not attempt to replicate the scale of the earlier entries on a small handheld.
+Instead, the game leans more heavily into dating-sim territory, with the player controlling a character who spends a month training and living with the Hanagumi troupe of actresses and defenders of the planet.

-Sakura Taisen GB also focuses a lot more on conversations and character interactions than on battle confrontations.
-Combine this with the game’s forgiving difficulty curve and excellent production values, and you have a title that makes a pronounced effort to welcome gamers and deliver a pleasant rather than challenging experience.
-Part of this mix is a soundtrack by series stalwart Kohei Tanaka, for whom the Sakura Taisen franchise would become his most successful work and musical calling card (until One Piece came along, that is).
+Sakura Taisen GB also places far greater emphasis on conversations and character interaction than on combat.
+Combined with the game’s forgiving difficulty curve and polished production values, this makes for a title clearly designed to be welcoming and pleasant rather than demanding.
+Part of that appeal comes from a soundtrack by series stalwart Kohei Tanaka, for whom the Sakura Taisen franchise would become his most successful body of work and enduring musical calling card, at least until One Piece came along.

-Of course, the Sakura Taisen GB soundtrack must kick off with a chiptune arrangement of the series’ unofficial main theme, “Declaration!
+Naturally, the soundtrack opens with a chiptune arrangement of the series’ unofficial main theme, “Declaration!
 Imperial Floral Assault Group”.
-The GBC version of the theme keeps all the upbeat energy of its immediately catchy pop melody, buoyed by some subtle march influences in the rhythm section.
-The strong bass presence on display here gives the cue a solid foundation that earlier renditions on other platforms didn’t have.
-Tanaka also elegantly adds some harmonies and melodic counterpoint on the second square wave channel when the melody returns for the second verse, instead of simply repeating the tune.
+The Game Boy Colour version preserves all the upbeat momentum of the original’s instantly catchy pop melody, buoyed by subtle march inflections in the rhythm section.
+The unusually strong bass presence gives the cue a solidity that some earlier renditions on other platforms lacked.
+Tanaka also smartly enriches the reprise of the melody by adding harmonies and melodic counterpoint on the second square-wave channel rather than simply repeating the tune wholesale.

-It’s a good example of Tanaka’s approach on this score – keep things melody-focused and to the point, but also add just the right amount of embellishments to give the music more depth and variety.
-Indeed, with the Sakura Taisen GB soundtrack, Tanaka manages to fuse his pop and orchestral inspirations better than on most of his other scores.
-The GBC’s limitations audibly force him to focus on melodies and shorter compositions (although it has to be said that Tanaka’s Sakura Taisen GB2 has little of its predecessor’s melodic interest).
-In keeping with this approach, Tanaka’s use of the GBC’s sound channels is hardly innovative, but it gets the job done and adds a few intricacies here and there.
+That cue offers a good illustration of Tanaka’s approach throughout the score: keep the music melody-driven and economical, but add just enough embellishment to provide depth and variety.
+Indeed, with Sakura Taisen GB, Tanaka fuses his pop and orchestral instincts more successfully than in much of his other work.
+The Game Boy Colour’s limitations audibly force him towards concise cues and clear melodic thinking, though it should be said that Sakura Taisen GB2 contains little of its predecessor’s melodic interest.
+In keeping with this discipline, Tanaka’s handling of the hardware is hardly radical, but it is effective, and he introduces just enough small intricacies to keep the writing lively.

-In keeping with the game’s less-than-taxing nature, the Sakura Taisen GB soundtrack is thoroughly welcoming, best heard on “Track 03” and “Track 04”.
-They play like elaborate takes on the classic Game Boy RPG town theme, with their calm, constant rhythmic accompaniments and languid lead melodies that lilt with a dreamy sing-along quality and just a hint of nostalgia.
-“Track 03” also introduces a slight march character to its rhythms, suitably addressing the school environment.
-However, these rhythms never turn remotely martial, instead giving the music a gentle bounce as the track contrasts a certain rigidity with warmth and hints of liveliness.
-Both “Track 03” and “Track 04” benefit from long-spun, rich melodies that are ironically better developed than most of what Tanaka has written for the mainline Sakura Taisen series.
+In keeping with the game’s undemanding nature, the soundtrack is consistently welcoming, nowhere more clearly than on “Track 03” and “Track 04”.
+These cues play like elaborate variations on the classic Game Boy RPG town theme, with their steady, gentle accompaniments and long-breathed lead melodies that sway with dreamy singalong ease and just a trace of nostalgia.
+“Track 03” also introduces a slight march character into its rhythms, aptly acknowledging the school setting.
+Yet these rhythms never become remotely martial; instead, they lend the cue a soft bounce, balancing mild rigidity with warmth and quiet liveliness.
+Both pieces benefit from long-spun, generously shaped melodies, ironically more fully developed than much of what Tanaka wrote for the mainline Sakura Taisen titles.

-Making the music more delightful still, the score features some fun genre pastiche.
-“Track 05” might be the only tango written for a GBC title.
-The dance’s characteristically strident rhythms translate well to a rendition on the GBC’s gritty noise channel.
-Tanaka again shows attention to melodic detail, embellishing each melodic phrase’s end with a brief upward or downward run on one of the square wave channels.
-His skilful writing also manages to transpose tango’s romantic yet tense nature onto the chiptune hardware.
+The score is made more delightful still by its small touches of genre pastiche.
+“Track 05” may well be the only tango ever written for a Game Boy Colour title.
+The dance’s characteristically strident rhythms translate remarkably well to the console’s gritty noise channel.
+Tanaka once again shows a keen ear for melodic detail, decorating the end of each phrase with a brief upward or downward run on one of the square-wave channels.
+His deft writing even manages to convey tango’s blend of romanticism and tension within the constraints of the hardware.

-“Track 06” has a crack at rock’n’roll rhythms – again, it’s nothing too raucous but still energises the music’s benign mood.
-Clever use of the wavetable channel helps capture the music’s rock inspiration, creating a swinging, tuneful bass line.
-Capped off with a triumphant victory fanfare in “Track 07”, the Sakura Taisen GB soundtrack stands as one of Tanaka’s more humble works, but it is also one of his most finely crafted ones.
+“Track 06” turns to rock’n’roll rhythms.
+It is nothing especially raucous, but it does enliven the score’s generally benign atmosphere.
+Clever use of the wavetable channel helps suggest the music’s rock inspiration by creating a swinging, tuneful bass line.
+Capped by the triumphant victory fanfare of “Track 07”, the Sakura Taisen GB soundtrack stands as one of Tanaka’s more modest works, but also as one of his most finely made.

 Terry F. says